-Either case, the proximity of Moon and Pluto in the birth chart symbolizes a high degree of vigor with regards to reforming one’s Ego structure, and an ability to adapt to new conditionings and re-generate the very programs which control our reactions to life.
-In its well-integrated form, this conjunction can also point to a high level of emotional quotient (EQ) and a profound understanding of the nature of sentiments which cannot be put into words or made sense of.
+In either case, the proximity of Moon and Pluto in the birth chart symbolizes a high degree of vigor with regards to reforming one’s Ego structure, and an ability to adapt to new conditionings and re-generate the very programs which control our reactions to life.
+In its well-integrated form, this conjunction can also point to a high level of emotional quotient (EQ) and a profound understanding of the nature of sentiments that cannot be put into words or made sense of.

 Moon Pluto: Square

 With this configuration in the natal chart, one’s basic Ego structure may have been challenged by one’s karmic or ancestral predispositions, or by what is demanded by the Soul as part of the evolutionary process.